yarikoptic/neuroconv/docs/user_guide/nwbconverter.rst

 NWBConverter
 ============

-In neurophysiology, it is common to use multiple different acquisition or preprocessing systems with different proprietary formats in the same session.
-For instance, in a given extracellular electrophysiology experiment, you might have raw and processed data.
-The NWBConverter class streamlines this conversion process.
-This single NWBConversion object is responsible for combining those multiple read/write operations.
-An example of how to define a ``NWBConverter`` would be
+It is common to have multiple different acquisition or preprocessing systems that produce data in different formats.
+For instance, you might have an extracellular electrophysiology experiment with raw and processed data in different formats.
+The :py:class:`.NWBConverter` class streamlines the process of combining different data streams into a single NWB file.
+Here is an example of a simple class that inherits from :py:class:`.NWBConverter` to streamline the conversion of raw and processed extracellular electrophysiology data.

 .. code-block:: python